Peace X Peace

 Peace X Peace (pronounced “peace by peace”) is a nonprofit women's organization founded in 2002 that promotes building peace through online communications.

 History

-Peace X Peace was founded in 2002 by Patricia Smith Melton.
-Following the terrorist attacks of September 11, Smith Melton gathered experts in peace and women's rights from around the world (including Isabel Allende, the Chilean novelist; Susan Collin Marks, the Australian-born co-founder of Search for Common Ground; and Fatima Gailani, the Afghan head of the Red Crescent) to elaborate a women's response to the September 11 attacks.
-They declared that women are the key to peace, and must stand together to claim their full power.
-Later in 2002 Smith Melton incorporated the organization and took a film crew around the world to interview extraordinary women.
-The resulting documentary, Peace by Peace: Women on the Frontlines, premiered at the United Nations on International Women's Day in 2003.
-It was also aired around the world and on PBS in the United States.
-In 2003, the organization launched a website and an online women's news service.
+Peace X Peace was founded in 2002 by Patricia Smith Melton, who gathered experts in peace and women's rights from around the world (including Isabel Allende, the Chilean novelist; Susan Collin Marks, the Australian-born co-founder of Search for Common Ground; and Fatima Gailani, the Afghan head of the Red Crescent) to elaborate a women's response to the September 11 attacks.